cowboyai/cim-start/doc/Communications.md

 What about my Databases?

 nats figures that out for us, by Domain reference, but I still just ask my local machine.

+Well then, I can just do this without you and use nats.
+Yes, you can...

+Did you spend over a decade researching and developing ways to make a messaging system work inside of a distributed Domain?
+We did.

 Everything in a CIM communicates by Message.
 Messages are one of 3 things: a Command (cmd), a Query (qry) or an Event (evt)